 The 2014 Small Farm Expo and Small Farmer of the Year Awards will be held on July 17, 2014 at the Tennessee State University Agricultural Research and Education Center on the main campus of Tennessee State University in Nashville, Tennessee.
-A full schedule is not ready yet, but will be available in Spring 2014.
+A tentative schedule is available here.